ComunidadAylas/PackSquash/README.md

 If you want a GUI for using PackSquash, or even authoring resource packs in general, you may want to try out the [Quiver](https://github.com/DeflatedPickle/Quiver) project, which is a third-party resource pack creator and manager for Minecraft that integrates with PackSquash.
 Just install PackSquash dependencies, open the resource pack folder, tweak the options file if you need to, and enjoy!

 ## ✉️ Contact and support

 Like the license says, this software is provided without any warranty, with the hope that you find it useful.
 But that doesn't mean I don't welcome constructive feedback, suggestions, congratulations or assisting you on your usage of PackSquash (if I can and want to).
 If you wish to drop me a line for whatever reason related to PackSquash, you can contact me on Discord: _AlexTMjugador#5124_.

 Also, if you speak Spanish, you may find that _Comunidad Aylas_, our Spanish-speaking community, suits you well.
 You can [join us on Discord](https://discord.gg/RVAgQRS).
 Don't forget to introduce yourself!

 ## 🎁 Sponsoring

 You can use all of PackSquash for free for whatever you want, and will always be able to.
 One of the things I enjoy the most of making free software is the feeling that I'm doing something good and useful for others.
 With that said, PackSquash is arguably innovative, and some things were only possible to implement thanks to original knowledge of Minecraft internals acquired via static analysis of its deobfuscated code, which is an activity that is commonly referred to as reverse engineering.
 This is time consuming, and engineers in companies get paid for doing this kind of things.
 If you want to say "thank you" in a way that words can't describe, or motivate me to stay committed to the project and advance in the [roadmap](https://github.com/ComunidadAylas/PackSquash/projects/1), sending me some money would be a nice way to do so!
-You can choose any of the platforms below, by clicking on its button:
+You can choose any of the platforms shown below:

 <p align="center"><a href="https://ko-fi.com/K3K758Q08"><img src="https://cdn.ko-fi.com/cdn/kofi2.png?v=2" alt="Buy me a coffee at ko-fi.com" height="36"/></a></p>
 <p align="center"><a href="https://www.paypal.me/alejandrogonzalezg98"><img src="https://icon-library.com/images/paypal-donate-icon/paypal-donate-icon-7.jpg" alt="Donate via PayPal.me" height="64"/></a></p>